strapi/strapi/docs/3.0.0-beta.x/community/contribute-with-docs.md

 ![The Strapi Logo](../assets/contribution-guide/contribute-with-docs/strapi-logo.png 'Strapi Logo')

-#### Use an unordered list for action steps, number the large sections
+#### Use an unordered list for action steps, an ordered list large sections

 There are several reasons for using an unordered list for the **actionable** steps in the documentation.